 Overview of the CCS RM6378 Framework

-The Facilities Management and Security Services framework (RM6378) is a forthcoming procurement initiative by the Crown Commercial Service (CCS).
+The Facilities Management and Security Services framework (RM6378) is a procurement initiative by the Crown Commercial Service (CCS).
 It is designed to provide UK public sector bodies with streamlined access to a comprehensive range of facilities management (FM) and security services.

-Due to launch in September 2025, this framework is a key part of the government’s procurement strategy, enabling efficient, transparent, and value-driven sourcing for services.
+This framework is a key part of the government’s procurement strategy, enabling efficient, transparent, and value-driven sourcing for services.
 Here's how to position your business for success in this competitive environment.

 Purpose and Scope of the Facilities Management and Security Services Framework